naninovel/docs/docs/guide/configuration.md

 Graph Custom Style Sheet | Null | Allows modifying default style of the script graph.
 Enable Community Modding | False | Whether to allow adding external naninovel scripts to the build.
 External Loader | Scripts- (Local) | Configuration of the resource loader used with external naninovel script resources.
-Enable Navigator | True | Whether to initialize script navigator to browse available naninovel scripts.
-Show Navigator On Init | False | Whether to show naninovel script navigator when script manager is initialized.
-Navigator Sort Order | 900 | UI sort order of the script navigator.

 </div>